-Timothy Mitchell, superintendent of Riverside Community School District, told STN that the online report from the Dec.
+Timothy Mitchell, superintendent of Riverside Community School District, told Student Transportation News that the online report from the Dec.
 6 inspection was not made available to the district for marking the repairs as complete until Dec.
 15. That was three days after the deaths of school bus driver Donnie Hendricks and student Megan Klindt.

 “There is no dispute that the necessary repairs for bus No. 4 were completed before the accident,” he emailed STN on Thursday.
 “Our focus has always been, and remains, on the student and employee we lost that day and ensuring the safety of our students and staff.”